British Gymnastics Privacy Notice – Membership

 - Any processing based on legitimate interests

-- Any automated decision making including profiling (which we only undertake for marketing activities).
+- Any automated decision-making including profiling

 - Your personal information being used for direct marketing activities